SPECIAL EDUCATIONAL NEEDS POLICY

 Identification and needs determined

 Access to the full curriculum of the school is to be achieved by the careful differentiation of class work by the class teacher.
-Through planning the teacher will define what the pupil is expected to learn.
-Once the learning objectives are defined, a class teacher can seek advice from the SENco on strategies which might be used to help the child achieve the learning objectives.
-Each child on ASI (Additional School intervention) will have a Learning Plan (LP), where appropriate.
+Through assessing and planning the teacher will define what the pupil is expected to learn.
+Once the learning objectives are defined, a class teacher can seek advice from the SENDco on strategies which might be used to help the child achieve the learning objectives.
+Each child on ASI (Additional School intervention) will have a Learning Plan (LP) or a SEMH (Social, Emotional, Mental Health) support plan, where appropriate.

-All those who teach a pupil with Special Educational Needs will be informed of that child’s particular needs by the SENco.
-Where there is essential information (e.g. that a child is epileptic) or a pupil requires treatment or management different to that normally given to other pupils, the SENco will ensure that all who are likely to come into contact with the pupil are appropriately informed.
+All those who teach a pupil with Special Educational Needs will be informed of that child’s particular needs by the SENDco and by the previous class teacher/Learning support Assistant.
+Where there is essential information (e.g. that a child is epileptic) or a pupil requires treatment or management different to that normally given to other pupils, the SENDco and the class teacher responsible for that child will ensure that all who are likely to come into contact with the pupil are appropriately informed.

 Termly pupil progress meetings take place, which inform progress of individual pupils.
-Any information regarding children with SEN is passed to the SENco.
+Any information regarding children with SEND is passed to the SENDco.

 Stages of assessment will take the following format:

-Stage 1 (Class Action) – officially there is no Stage 1 under the Code of Practice, but at Clavering we have agreed to keep this so that early identification of special needs may be monitored and addressed.
+Stage 1 (monitoring) – officially there is no Statutory Stage for monitoring under the Code of Practice, but at Clavering we have agreed to keep this so that early identification of special needs may be monitored and addressed.

 The class teacher;